cfunkhouser/idontfixcomputers/content/thing/new-lab-infrastructure-part-1.md

 ```

 Between this and the linked Wiki article, it looks like I need to make sure I
-have BIND9 installed before I continue provisioning.
+have BIND 9 installed before I continue provisioning.
 Let's do that now.

-## Installing BIND9
+## Installing BIND 9

-I've already got BIND9 installed, apparently.
+I've already got BIND 9 installed, apparently.
 I probably did this early on in
 installation.
 Oh well.

 ```console